Broken hip - Diagnosing a hip fracture

 The healthcare professionals treating you will make sure you are warm and comfortable.
-When possible, you may be moved from the emergency department to a ward, such as an orthopaedic ward (a ward for people with conditions that involve the skeleton).
+When possible, you may be moved from the emergency department to a ward, such as an orthopaedic ward.

-To confirm the hip fracture diagnosis, imaging tests are used to create a picture of the bones in your hip.
-Some imaging tests you may have are explained below.
+To confirm your hip has been fractured, imaging tests are used to create a picture of the bones in your hip.
+Some of these are explained below.

 X-rays are a type of radiation (waves of energy) used to create an image of the inside of your body.
 X-rays are a very effective way of detecting problems with bones, such as fractures, and this is likely to be the first imaging test you have.